 I. Alcohol is Sexist

 Actually, alcohol itself isn’t the problem.
-It’s our bodies that treat alcohol differently.
+It’s our bodies.
+They treat alcohol differently.
 Men and women are unequal when it comes to alcohol.
 It is we who are “sexist” regarding alcohol.
 Again, no law can change that fact.

 Men and women of the very same height and weight treat alcohol differently.
 Other things equal, it takes less alcohol for women to become intoxicated.
-There are physiological reasons for this.
+There are physical reasons for this.

 II.
 Why Alcohol is Sexist